fsssosei/MultivaluedDict/README.md

 *Multivalued dictionary package in python.*

-*This package features a high degree of consistency with the dict native type use case, including the type of exception that occurs.On this basis, some special multi-value dictionary methods are added.*
+*This package features a high degree of consistency with the dict native type use case, including the type of exception that occurs.
+On this basis, some special multi-value dictionary methods are added.*

 ## Installation